 “This boy a brat.
 Look this mess.
 Who clean this up?”

 “You make my son sick to his stomach with rotten food that you leave laying around when you know that any kid is going to want a donut?
 And you want to blame me?
 What is wrong with you people?” the woman screamed to be heard over the pitch of her son’s wailing.

 “You teach him.
 What wrong with you?”

 Apparently, the woman wasn’t sure who she was going to call.
 The police?
-Sharalyn was embarrassed by her fumbling for words and was about to suggest that she was thinking of the Better Business Bureau, but in a karate kick worthy of a Jackie Chan movie, the mother knocked the cake platter into the counter, only cracking an inch in the corner of the plate glass, but splintering the platter, and just missing the Buddha and his altar.
+Sharalyn was embarrassed by her fumbling for words and was about to suggest that she was thinking of the Better Business Bureau, but in a karate kick worthy of a Jackie Chan movie, the mother knocked the cake plate into the counter, cracking an inch from the corner of the plate glass but splintering the platter, and just missing the Buddha and his altar.
 She then flung herself toward the door, holding the boy, who was still wailing, by the hand.

 Sharalyn didn’t think the boy was a brat, only curious, as boys should be.

 Meanwhile, the manicure customers paid and slipped away.
 The proprietor brought a mop and rolling pail out of the back room, all the while letting fly what Sharalyn thought must be curses in Vietnamese.

 Ten minutes had passed since the proprietor had waxed Sharalyn’s lip, but she remained silent until the woman remembered her and tore the strip away, causing her to yelp for the second time that day.

 “You have soft skin.”